Alejogb1/job-board/blog-data/how-can-i-display-wandb-training-progress-from-a-specific-run-folder.md

 id: "how-can-i-display-wandb-training-progress-from-a-specific-run-folder"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 I've been down this road a few times, particularly when working on large-scale distributed training jobs that require very granular monitoring.
 The issue of effectively displaying wandb training progress from a specific run folder isn't just about seeing metrics; it's about building a workflow that's resilient, repeatable, and, frankly, sane.

-The core problem is this: wandb's primary interface, the web UI, is designed around the concept of *active* runs—those that are actively sending data.
+The core problem is this: wandb's primary interface, the web UI, is designed around the concept of _active_ runs—those that are actively sending data.
 When a training run is complete, or perhaps a container crashed, and you're left with the remnants of a run folder, directly displaying that information in a live manner, as you would a live, running experiment, isn't readily available.
 We need to leverage wandb's api and, depending on our needs, other libraries to extract, parse, and visualize that historical data.

 My initial thought always goes to the `wandb.Api()`.
 It’s your primary tool for programmatically accessing everything within your wandb project.
 This isn't about some roundabout hack; this is the intended route for such tasks.
 The key is to understand that even though the data is no longer "live," it's still stored as historical run data associated with your project.